 Seeing Durham explode with music

 Music is not a new thing to burst throughout Durham.
 With venues like DPAC, Motorco Music Hall, and Carolina Theatre, there is always creativity flowing through Durham.
-MoogFest goes a step further by integrating music with something Durham (and the whole Research Triangle) is known for—technology.
+MoogFest goes a step further by integrating music with something the Bull City (and the whole Research Triangle) is known for—technology.
 With things like art exhibitions in the American Tobacco Campus, yoga at 21c Museum Hotel, and all-night performances at Motorco, Durham is going to be filled with the sounds and sights of electronic music and art.

 Girls Who Code Engineer Scholars